 Size of Request To give the IR an immediate indication of the scale of the request, the total number of Internet addresses being requested must be specified under request-size on the network overview form.
 If the request-size is 512, the user specifies a need for that number of Internet addresses.
-Prior to the use of CIDR, the user would have asked for two Class C networks.
+Prior to the use of Classless Inter-Domain Routing, the user would have asked for two Class C networks.
 Because classless addressing is now used, the size of the request may be less than 256 or fall between the class borders (e.g. 32, 288, 384).
+More information on CIDR can be obtained in (RFC 1519 [Fuller93a]) and (RFC 1518 [Rekhter93a]).